BIH-CEI/T-CABS/input/pagecontent/index.md

 ### Objective of the Implementation Guide

 This IG enables standardized, interoperable transmission of health data from home-based ventilation therapy between different systems and manufacturers.
-The content selection was defined and specified within CABS.
+The content selection was defined and specified within T-CABS.
 Uniform FHIR profiles are defined for:

 - Ventilation parameters from ventilators
 - Vital parameters from Personal Health Devices (PHD)